laro/Cilia/2 Standard Lib/1 String.md

         - `for word in text.asWords()`
         - Important/difficult for Chinese, Japanese, Thai or Khmer, needs list of words.
         - Using the Unicode Text Segmentation Algorithm (UAX #29), the RuleBasedBreakIterator for words, `BreakIterator::createWordInstance(...)`.
-    - Sentences (needs list of abbreviations, like "e.g.", "i.e.", "o.ä.")
+    - Sentences
         - `for sentence in text.asSentences()`
+        - Needs list of abbreviations, like "e.g.", "i.e.", "o.ä.".
+Still just a heuristic, after all.
         - Using the RuleBasedBreakIterator for sentences, `BreakIterator::createSentenceInstance(...)`.
     - Lines
         - `for line in text.asLines()`